 sulking, goes out in the garden and shouts", the Archbishop of

-The Archbishop was speaking to ABC Australia's Religion and
+Archbishop Welby was speaking on ABC Australia's Religion

-Asked about divisions within the Communion - the previous
+When asked about divisions in the Anglican Communion - the

-Archbishop of Sydney, Dr Peter Jensen, was an active member of
+previous Archbishop of Sydney, Dr Peter Jensen, was an active

-GAFCON - he said that there remained "a sense of unity".
-In each of
+member of GAFCON - he said that there remained "a sense of unity".

-found that the link to Canterbury had been "something that people
+he had found that the link to Canterbury had been "something that

 together, and that's what I am working on."